 Because MBB funds are limited, we urge students planning summer thesis research to pursue other funding possibilities as well, including support from the Harvard College Research Program (HCRP) and your thesis advisor or her/his laboratory/research program.
 MBB usually cannot fully fund a project but works with other funding sources like HCRP to make co-awards that will meet a project's needs.

 You will use CARAT (the Common Application for Research and Travel) to apply to both the Mary Gordon Roberts Fellowship and the HCRP award.
 Long onto CARAT at https://carat.fas.harvard.edu.for forms and instructions.
 For the MBB award, CARAT expects you to complete the CARAT form (including budget) and upload a project proposal, unofficial transcript, and resume.
 Your thesis/research supervisor should also upload a letter of recommendation by the deadline.

-Summer 2018 applications for both the Mary Gordon Roberts Fellowship and HCRP Awards are due Wednesday, March 28th, 2018.
+Summer 2019 applications for the Mary Gordon Roberts Fellowship and HCRP Awards are both due Wednesday, March 25th, 2020.
 The HCRP application is due at 12 noon, and the Mary Gordon Roberts application is due at 5 p.m.
 For the Mary Gordon Roberts, you should submit the following:

 - an online copy of your application material submitted via CARAT

-- a pdf copy of your application material in two parts, emailed to firstname.lastname@example.org.
-The first pdf should include your project proposal, and the second pdf should include your CARAT application form including budget, your unofficial transcript, and your resume (in that order - you may need to print out and scan these pages because they appear with the project proposal in the CARAT system, and we need the proposal separately).
+- a pdf copy of your application material in two parts, emailed to email@example.com.
+The first pdf should include your project proposal, and the second pdf should include your CARAT application general information page, your CARAT budget form, your unofficial transcript, and your resume (in that order - you may need to print out and scan these pages because they appear with the project proposal in the CARAT system, and we need the proposal separately).